Drifter-J/blog/src/contents/study/Algorithm/Search/BreadthFirstSearch.md

-# Breadth First Search

-# Description : 노드 검색 경로를 Queue에 저장

 ---
+endTime: Jan 22, 2020 12:19 AM
+startTime: Jan 22, 2020 12:05 AM
+tag: Programming, Algorithm
+title: Breadth First Search
+---

+## Description : 노드 검색 경로를 Queue에 저장

 - Setting/getting a vertex/edge label takes `O(1)` time
 - BFS first visits the vertex and then visit all the vertices adjacent to the starting vertex.
 Next, it picks the adjacent vertices one after another and visit their adjacent vertices and this process goes on and on until it reach the last vertex.